sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

   Adjust the package list to match your local preferences (e.g. replace ``openmpi`` with another MPI implementation).
 The important point is that the activated environment exposes Samurai headers/libraries as well as the CLI11 headers requested by the CMake project.
+The ReFrame configuration uses the ``mpirun`` launcher, so the chosen MPI distribution must expose the command in the environment.

 * The Samurai sources (this repository) and the ReFrame project cloned side by side.
 A typical setup is::